dheerajkumar2005/Molecular-Drug-Discovery-using-Graphical-Neutral-Networks/README.md

 Let’s get started!

+> **This Project will demand mentees to grasp heavy content with various non trivial concepts so remaining consistent on the projects with regularly and sincerely attempting and completing assignments will be expected and it will make the learnings smooth for this project.
+If you ever feel that the project is being slow or fast, you can definitely reach out to us in order to solve the issue.
+If you do not understand any concept or remain stuck at it, you can always google them or use chat gpt to understand them (most of the times this will work) and you can always definitely reach out to us to clear any doubts.**

 ### Week 2: Understanding Advanced Neural Networks and Graph Neural Networks
 - **Resources**:
   - To get the intuition of ReLU activation, read this article: [Visualizing Piecewise Linear Neural Networks](https://blog.janestreet.com/visualizing-piecewise-linear-neural-networks/).